alexleboucher/docker-express-postgres-boilerplate/README.md

 The `Passport` configuration and functions are located in `src/config/passport.ts`.

 The `serializeUser` defines what data are saved in request session, generally we save the user id.
-The `deserializeUser` allows to get the whole user object and assign it in `req.user`.
-So, you can easily get the authenticated user with `req.user`.
+The `deserializeUser` allows getting the whole user object and assigning it in `req.user`, so you can easily get the authenticated user with `req.user`.
 You don't need to explicitly call `deserializeUser` before calling `req.user`.

 You can find the Passport docs [here](https://www.passportjs.org/).

 To protect a route, you can use auth middlewares located in `src/middlewares/auth.ts`.

-To check a user is authenticated before accessing a route, use `isAuthenticated`:
+To check if a user is authenticated before accessing a route, use `isAuthenticated`:
 ```typescript
 router.route('/logout').post(isAuthenticated, AuthController.logout);
 ```

-To check a user is not authenticated before accessing a route, use `isUnauthenticated`:
+To check if a user is not authenticated before accessing a route, use `isUnauthenticated`:
 ```typescript
 router.route('/login').post(isUnauthenticated, AuthController.login);
 ```